solt-frfr/Nightmare-Editor/Nightmare Editor/Help/Lnk.md

 # Linking Textures
  Linking textures is a way to keep the textures you're working on safe from compression.
-The texture held by the next to the file, the one you'd find by looking at the folder it's held inside, will always be unpacked again after packing the file again.
+The texture held next to the file, the one you'd find by looking at the folder it's held inside, will always be unpacked again after packing the file again.
 This is so that you can see how the texture looks after any compression algorithms it goes through, such as ETC1 or RGB565.
 ####
 ## To link a texture...